wp-media/wp-rocket/docs/index.md

 ## Credits

-This extension is developed and maintained as a collaboration between the teams at [Prospress](http://prospress.com/) and [Flightless](https://flightless.us/).
+Developed and maintained by [Prospress](http://prospress.com/) in collaboration with [Flightless](https://flightless.us/).

 Collaboration is cool.
 We'd love to work with you to improve Action Scheduler.
-Pull Requests welcome.
+[Pull Requests](https://github.com/prospress/action-scheduler/pulls) welcome.